 Inside your gut reside approximately 100 trillion bacteria, including thousands of species of bacteria, both good and bad.
 These bacteria make up what is known as your “gut microbiota.”
 Your gut microbiota is largely affected by your diet, age, environment, genes and medications.
 The delicate balance of your gut bacteria can be totally wiped away with something as simple as a round of antibiotics, which destroy all bacteria, good and bad.

-Let’s take a look at the many benefits of probiotics for women:
+Let’s take a look at the many benefits of probiotics for celiac disease:

 (2) Less Sugar Cravings: Did you know that bad bacteria feed off sugar?
 If your body is telling you to reach for a candy bar (or even a piece of bread, gluten-free or not), it might be the bad bacteria simply saying, “Feed me.”
 If you want to squash those sugar cravings once and for all, you’ll need to silence the bad bacteria by restoring healthy order in your gut.
-(Read the 4 Root Causes of Sugar Cravings)
+(Read 10 Tips to Breaking Your Sugar Addiction)

 (4) Improve Mental Health: Your gut and your brain are intricately connected by networks of hundreds of millions of neurons.
 That’s why it’s no surprise that an increasing number of studies have examined the connection between gut health and brain function and show that probiotics can help improve some disorders associated with mental health, including anxiety, depression, autism, obsessive-compulsive disorder (OCD) and memory.

-(5) Keeps Your Heart Healthy: Heart disease remains the leading cause of death for women in the U.S., so minding your heart health is essential for prolonging life.
-Probiotics have been shown to lower LDL cholesterol in women (the “bad” cholesterol), and can aid in moderately lowering blood pressure (if given at doses greater than 10 billion CFUs).
+(5) Keeps Your Heart Healthy: Heart disease remains the leading cause of death in the U.S., so minding your heart health is essential for prolonging life.
+Probiotics have been shown to lower LDL cholesterol (the “bad” cholesterol), and can aid in moderately lowering blood pressure (if given at doses greater than 10 billion CFUs).

 (6) Gives You Greater Immune Health: Naturally boosting your gut health can help improve your immune system.
 Research found that probiotics reduced the likelihood and duration of respiratory infections.
 I always load up on probiotics when I’m sick to help me bounce back from a cold more quickly (and I take probiotics to stave off colds, too).